noahgade/NonlinearPermutedGrangerCausality/README.md

     Asari, H., M. Wehr, C. K. Machens, and A. M. Zador (2009).
 Auditory cortex and thalamic neuronal responses to various natural and synthetic sounds.
 CRCNS.org.

-- Code used to apply method to application data. (.R files)
+- Code used to apply method to application data (.R files).